by Niklas Göransson

 Mörk knows more about playing live than most, having been a touring member of WATAIN for several years.

-– The thing is, we took black metal seriously; a phenomenon that appears cyclical.
+– The thing is that we took black metal seriously, a phenomenon that appears cyclical.
 What early black metal bands like VENOM and BATHORY did as a bit of a joke was held in much higher solemnity by the second wave from Sweden and Norway.
 Bombs, arson, murder.
 Our generation, the third one, took things even further; we just refrained from boasting about it, which is why most of us stayed out of prison.
-Not to mention that we were organised on a much higher degree compared to our predecessors.
-I have no idea if there’s been a fourth or ninth wave that’s been even nastier.
-I don’t read tabloids or internet gossip sites but one can at least hope.
+Not to mention that we were organised to a much higher degree compared to our predecessors.
+I have no idea if there’s been a fourth or ninth wave that’s been even nastier, I don’t read tabloids or internet gossip sites but one can at least hope.
 Violence itself is often pointless but I’ll make the case that there was a method to the madness.
-The Great Work has fundamental aspects that one cannot simply grasp from fancy books or appropriate accessories alone.
-In order to gain certain insights and be able to implement them requires both the administering and reception of violence.
+The Great Work has fundamental aspects that one cannot simply grasp from fancy books or arcane accessories alone.
+Gaining certain insights and being able to implement them requires both the administering and reception of violence.
 Even if most of what went on around us has expired in a purely judicial sense, there’s a lot that’s neither been nor ever should become known – satanism is about action, not words.

-In addition to sidewalk pugilism, MALIGN are notorious for relentlessly promulgating the religious aspect of black metal as one of fundamental importance.
+In addition to sidewalk-pugilism, MALIGN are notorious for relentlessly promulgating the religious aspect of black metal as one of fundamental importance.

-– Add to that trying to depict something indescribable for people with mullets who love cars and southern boogie-woogie.
-There is little point in attempting to put words on things that can’t be structured in simple prose your average person could comprehend.
-In this context it would be outright blasphemy to even try.
+– MALIGN exists to praise Satan.
+It is the only reason a black metal band should ever have to exist.
+But there is little point in attempting to put words on things that can’t be structured in simple prose your average person could comprehend.
+In this context, it would be outright blasphemy to even try.
 I’ve said it before and I’ll say it again: our music and lyrics contain everything worth knowing about us.